Model Based Residual Policy Learning with Applications to Antenna Control: Method

-\paragraph{Theoretical performance.} We now theoretically analyze the performance bound of the learned policy compared to both how close the baseline policy is to the optimal solution and how close the model is to the true transition model.
+We now theoretically analyze the performance bound of the learned policy compared to both how close the baseline policy is to the optimal solution and how close the model is to the true transition model.
 Since the baseline policy is not necessarily created using the same environment $M$ where the corrected policy will operate on, but possibly a different one $M_b$, we analyzed the performance of the corrected policy in $M$ depending on its performance in $M_b$.
+To that aim, for a discount factor $\gamma$, we denote by $V_M^\pi$ the discounted value of $\pi$ in $M$, and similarly we indicate by $V_{M_b}^\pi$ the discounted value of $\pi$ in $M_b$.

-To derive a performance bound, we first consider the following lemma that bounds the performance of a generic policy $\pi$ in two similar environments $M$ and $M_b$, with the same reward, and different transition functions $P_0$ and $P_1$.
-Assuming that $(P_0,P_1)$ are similar in the Kullback-Leibler sense, we derive the following result (the proof is provided in the appendix). \begin{lemma} Consider two MDPs $M=(r,P_1)$ and $M_b=(r,P_0)$ and a Markov stationary policy $\pi$.
-Let $r\in [0,1]$, and assume that $\KL(P_0(s,a),P_1(s,a))=\mathbb{E}_{s'\sim P_0(\cdot|s,a)}\left[\log \frac{P_0(s'|s,a)}{P_1(s'|s,a)}\right]\leq \varepsilon$ for all $(s,a)$.
-Then $|V_{M_b}^{\pi}(\mu) - V_{M}^{\pi}(\mu)| \leq \sqrt{2\varepsilon}\frac{\gamma}{1-\gamma} \|V_{M_b}^\pi\|_\infty$ for any distribution $\mu$ of the initial state. \end{lemma} Given this performance bound, the idea is to evaluate the performance of the corrected policy $\pi_{\phi}^b$ knowing the performance of the baseline term $\pi_{b}$ in the environment $M_b$ in which it was trained.
-Similarly as before, assuming that the correction policy and the baseline policy are close in the KL-sense, we derive the following. \begin{lemma} Consider two MDPs $M=(r,P)$ and $M_b=(r,P_0)$, with $r\in[0,1]$, that satisfy $\KL(P_0(s,a),P(s,a))\leq \varepsilon_0$ for all $(s,a)\in S\times A$.
+To derive a performance bound, we first consider the following lemma that bounds the performance of a generic policy $\pi$ in two similar environments $M$ and $M_b$, with the same reward, and different transition functions $p_0$ and $p_1$.
+Assuming that $(p_0,p_1)$ are similar in the Kullback-Leibler sense, we derive the following result (the proof is provided in the appendix). \begin{lemma} Consider two MDPs $M=({\cal S}, {\cal A}, r, p_1)$ and $M_b=({\cal S}, {\cal A}, r,p_0)$ and a Markov stationary policy $\pi$.
+Let $r\in [0,1]$, and assume that $\KL(p_0(s,a),p_1(s,a))=\mathbb{E}_{s'\sim p_0(\cdot|s,a)}\left[\log \frac{p_0(s'|s,a)}{p_1(s'|s,a)}\right]\leq \varepsilon$ for all $(s,a)$.
+Then $|V_{M_b}^{\pi}(\mu) - V_{M}^{\pi}(\mu)| \leq \sqrt{2\varepsilon}\frac{\gamma}{1-\gamma} \|V_{M_b}^\pi\|_\infty$ for any distribution $\mu$ of the initial state. \end{lemma} Given this performance bound, the idea is to evaluate the performance of the corrected policy $\pi_{\phi}$ knowing the performance of the baseline term $\pi_{b}$ in the environment $M_b$ in which it was trained.
+Similarly as before, assuming that the correction policy and the baseline policy are close in the KL-sense, we derive the following. \begin{lemma} Consider two MDPs $M=({\cal S}, {\cal A},r,p)$ and $M_b=({\cal S}, {\cal A},,r,p_0)$, with $r\in[0,1]$, that satisfy $\KL(p_0(s,a),p(s,a))\leq \varepsilon_0$ for all $(s,a)\in S\times A$.
 Let $\pi_b$ be a Markov policy trained on $M_b$, and let its average total discounted reward be $V_{M_b}^{\pi_b}(\mu)$, for some initial distribution of the state $\mu$ and discount factor $\gamma$.
-Assume that $\max_s \KL(\pi_\phi^b(s),\pi_b(s))\leq \varepsilon_\pi$.
+Assume that $\max_s \KL(\pi_\phi(s),\pi_b(s))\leq \varepsilon_\pi$.
 Then